webmozart/path-util/docs/usage.md

 Canonicalization
 ----------------

-*Canonicalization* is the transformation of a path into a normalized format.
+*Canonicalization* is the transformation of a path into a normalized (the "canonical") format.
 You can canonicalize a path with `Path::canonicalize()`:

 ```php
 echo Path::canonicalize('/var/www/vhost/webmozart/../config.ini');